stefan-hoeck/idris2-sop/src/Doc/Deriving.md

 ## Deriving Interface Implementations

-A lot of ink has alreday been spilled over how we can use generic representations to automatically derive interface implementations, and I wrote several lengthy posts about this topic for the
+A lot of ink has already been spilled over how we can use generic representations to automatically derive interface implementations, and I wrote several lengthy posts about this topic for the